 Pursuant to the laws and regulations surrounding the NMTC program, several entities are party to the overall financing plan.
 RPCIC leveraged its own funds (both internal equity and funds raised by the Foundation through a capital campaign), a portion of which were loaned to two unrelated NMTC investment funds.
 These NMTC investment funds then made qualifying equity contributions into various Community Development Entities ("CDEs"), which in turn loaned those funds as qualified low-income community investments to C&M to fund the construction of the CSC.
-The following recaps the amounts recognized in the consolidated statement of net position as of March 31, 2016 and 2015:
+The following recaps the amounts recognized in the consolidated statement of net position as of March 31, 2017 and 2016:

-Asset .iability) Notes Receivable: RPCIC funds loaned to NMTC investment funds \$ 21,261 Notes Payable: Amounts borrowed by C&M from CDEs to fund construction of the CSC \$ (29,780)
+Asset (Liability) Notes Receivable: RPCIC funds loaned to NMTC investment funds \$ 21,261 Notes Payable: Amounts borrowed by C&M from CDEs to fund construction of the CSC \$ (29,780)

-The NMTC program requires the financing structure to remain in place for a period of not less than seven (7) years from the date in which the NMTC investment funds make the qualified equity investment into the CDEs (the "Compliance Period").
-During the Compliance Period.
-C&M makes interest-only payments on the loans from the CDEs.
+The NMTC program requires the financing structure to remain in place for a period of not less than seven (7) vears from the date in which the NMTC investment funds make the qualified equity investment into the CDEs (the "Compliance Period").
+During the Compliance Period, C&M makes interest-only payments on the loans from the CDEs.
 The CDEs use the interest payments to pay fees and distribute the remaining proceeds to the NMTC Investment Funds.
 The NMTC investment funds then use the proceeds to make interest-only payments on their notes payable to RPCIC.
 At the conclusion of the Compliance Period, the investors in the NMTC investment funds have the option to have their interest in the CDEs redeemed, which will result in the CDEs assigning their assets to the NMTC investment funds, including the Notes Receivable from C&M. Additionally, the NMTC Investors have the option to put their interest in the NMTC investment funds to RPCIC for a price of \$1.
 If the NMTC Investors do not exercise their put options, RPCIC may exercise a call option to purchase the NMTC Investors' interests in the NMTC investment funds for a price equal to the fair market value of the interests.
 Exercise of either the put or call options will effectively transfer ownership of the NMTC investment funds to RPCIC, which will allow RPCIC to cancel the loans between the NMTC investment funds and C&M. Recognition of the estimated \$6.2 million NMTC net benefit, represented as the difference in value of the NMTC investment interests and the loans payable to the CDEs at the end of the Compliance Period, is contingent upon the exercise of either the put or call options, and thus is considered a gain contingency.
 Recognition of the NMTC benefit is therefore deferred until such time as the put or call options are exercised, which is expected to be no sooner than the expiration of the Compliance Period in September, 2020.

-In connection with certain of these financing arrangements, RPCIC previously recognized its portion of the premiums and debt issuance costs related to each issue.
-As discussed in Note 2, due to the adoption of GASB 65, net assets were restated for the write off of deferred issuance costs.
 RPCIC uses the effective interest method for amortizing these premiums.
-Included as an offset to interest expense is \$1,128 and \$1,276 in 2016 and 2015, respectively, related to the amortization of bond premium.
+Included as an offset to interest expense is \$2,358 and \$1,129 in 2017 and 2016, respectively, related to the amortization of bond premium.